Rescuers flock together to save 275 parrots stranded by Ian

 While the focus of many search and rescue missions has been on human life, there have also been pet rescues.

-Brian Stern, the founder and leader of Project Dynamo, said his team has rescued at least six dogs, three cats and, before Tuesday’s massive rescue, three birds.
+Bryan Stern, the founder and leader of Project Dynamo, which assembled four boats for the mission, said his team has rescued at least six dogs, three cats and, before Tuesday’s massive rescue, three birds.

 “Our animal numbers are about to be blown out of the water by 100 cages of parrots,” Stern said, before embarking on the rescue mission.